 REQUIRED OF ALL LICENSEE RENEWALS STARTING JANUARY 2020.

 Active real estate licensees will continue to be required to complete a total of 18 hours of continuing education to renew their license.
-As is currently required, a minimum of 9 of the 18 hours must be Core Topic Courses.
+As is currently required, a minimum of 9 of the 18 hours must be Core Topic Course, when looking for ideas to revamp your real estate business check the remodeling options with aluminum pergola Arizona.
 However, commencing in January 2020, 3 of the 9 required Core Topic Course hours must be satisfied by completing the Mandatory 3-Hour Real Estate Commission Approved Course.

 The Mandatory 3-Hour Course will be available for licensees to complete no later than July of 2019.
 This course will address current (meaning it will change every two years) topics of industry concern, areas of confusion, common misconceptions, disciplinary actions and how to avoid them, etc. It will be formatted much like the annual Division Caravan courses.

 REQUIRED OF ALL NEWLY LICENSED AGENTS STARTING JANUARY 2010.

 First time renewals must take the 12 HOUR NEW AGENT COURSE as part of the required 18 hours.
 The Division will not allow you to renew your license for the first time unless this course has been completed.
 Existing agents may complete this courses as well, as a refresher, and receive credit for completion.

 The Association does not offer this course at the office, however, Agents have serveral options to complete this requirement.

 - Bridgerland Technical College offers a LIVE course, held twice annually, in the Spring and Fall.
 The Association will post these courses on the SNAPSHOT page.

 - Online, using different online CE providers, such as UtahRealEstateSchool.com, TheCeShop.com or StrighamSchools.com.